 The 2WD movers can be mounted both in front and behind the tires.
 A 4WD mover is mounted both in front and behind the tires.
 This space must therefore be free of restrictions.
 The image below shows a common reinforcement plate for the wheels:

 This is usually both in front of and behind the wheels.
-The removal of these plates is not allowed, but there is a possibility to replace it with other holders.
-Ground clearance
+The removal of these plates is not allowed, but there is a possibility to replace them with other holders.

 Ground clearance is always an important point.
 After mounting the caravan mover, there must be at least 11 CM ground clearance.
 We advise you to find a solution where you have a minimum clearance of 14 cm after installation.